-Students at the Milwaukee campus who have COVID-19 symptoms or primary exposure should call Norris Health Center at 414-229-4716.
-The center will schedule a free PCR test for them.
+Students who have COVID-19 symptoms or primary exposure should call Norris Health Center at 414-229-4716, and the center will schedule a free PCR test for them.

 Both antigen and PCR tests are done with nasal swabs.
 Antigen tests, which are relatively fast and inexpensive, look for proteins from the SARS-CoV-2 virus, which causes COVID-19.
 PCR tests, which are more accurate but may take longer to process, look for genetic material from that virus.

-All students are asked to self-report their illness with the Dean of Students Office.
+All students who test positive or are diagnosed with COVID-19 based on symptoms must self-report their illness with the Dean of Students Office.

 Resuming Testing After Testing Positive

 Students who receive a positive PCR test result for COVID-19 do not have to be tested again for 90 days because research shows reinfection is uncommon during that time and a positive test is more likely to represent pieces of the virus still in their system than a new infection.
 Anyone who tests positive again after 90 days must isolate for another 10-day period.

 Students who receive a positive antigen test result for COVID-19 but do not get a confirmatory PCR test must continue to be tested because antigen results are considered probable, not confirmed.